Leifhaa/PGR301-2020-konte-oppgave2/README.md

 >Tip: Step 3-7 could also be done by opening the init/scripts folder and running the deploy script according to your operating system.
 TODO: TEST LINUX SCRIPT

-# Provisioning GCP resources with Terraform
+# Guide 3.
+Provisioning GCP resources with Terraform
 Before following this guide, it's important that you've already completed these steps:
 - Created a Google Cloud project and service account.
 If not, follow [these steps](#Creating-a-google-cloud-project-and-google-service-account) before beginning.
 - Created a Google cloud bucket.
 If not, follow [these steps](#Creating-the-bucket) before beginning.
 We will use Google Cloud Storage to store a state file from Terraform.